supple-kit/supple-css/README.md

 This layer is concerned with styling non-cosmetic design patterns, or 'objects'.
 This can range from something as a `.o-wrapper` element to  `.o-layout` systems.

 * [objects/list-clean](lib/objects/list-clean), strip appearance from lists by removing their bullets and indents
+* [objects/retain](lib/objects/retain), page-level constraining and wrapping elements
+* [objects/layout](lib/objects/layout), arrange items horizontally on the inline-axis with flexbox.
-* [objects/layout](lib/objects/layout), fluid and nestable layout system based on flexbox.
+* [objects/mesh](lib/objects/mesh), fluid & extensible grid system based on CSS grid.
 * [objects/aspect-ratio](lib/objects/aspect-ratio), retain a specific aspect ratio but adapt to elements of variable widths
-* [objects/retain](lib/objects/retain), page-level constraining and wrapping elements

 All Objects should be prefixed with `o-`.